kosbielozorov/qa-dojo6-exam/README.md

 ### Best practices

+You need to use this principles and approaches when creating tests:

+- **DRY (Don't Repeat Yourself):** Avoid code duplication by reusing helpers, schemas, and common logic.
+Centralize repeated patterns and utilities.
+- **KISS (Keep It Simple, Stupid):** Keep your tests and code simple, readable, and maintainable.
+Prefer straightforward solutions over complex ones.
+- **YAGNI (You Aren't Gonna Need It):** Only implement what is needed for current requirements.
+Avoid writing code for hypothetical future needs.
+- **SOLID (Single Responsibility Principle):** Each test, helper, or fixture should have one clear responsibility.
+This makes code easier to maintain and extend.
+- **Test Isolation:** Tests should be independent and not affect each other's state.
+Clean up after each test and avoid shared mutable state.
+- **Fail Fast:** Tests should quickly report errors and not hide failures.
+Use explicit assertions and avoid catching errors unless necessary for the test logic.
+- **Readability:** Test code should be clear and easy to understand for all team members.
+Use descriptive names, structure, and comments.
+- **Reusability:** Use shared helpers, fixtures, and schemas for repeated actions.
+Extract common logic to reusable modules.
+- **Explicit Assertions:** Assert exactly what matters for business logic, avoid implicit or overly broad checks.
+- **Consistent Naming:** Use clear and consistent names for tests, variables, and functions.
+Follow naming conventions across the project.
+- **Parameterization:** Use parameterized tests to cover multiple scenarios and edge cases efficiently.
+- **Deterministic Tests:** Tests should always produce the same result under the same conditions.
+Avoid randomness and external dependencies unless controlled.
+- **Small, Focused Tests:** Each test should verify one specific behavior or requirement.
+Avoid combining multiple checks in a single test.
-- Follow the existing code style (ESLint, Prettier).
+- **Follow the existing code style (ESLint, Prettier):** Maintain consistent formatting and linting across all files.
-- Add comments and JSDoc where necessary for clarity.
+- **Add comments and JSDoc where necessary for clarity:** Document complex logic and public APIs for helpers and fixtures.
-- Validate API responses with status and property checks.
+- **Validate API responses with status and property checks:** Always check both HTTP status and response body structure.
-- Prefer using environment variables for sensitive data.
+- **Prefer using environment variables for sensitive data:** Never hardcode secrets or credentials in test code.
-- Write both positive and negative test cases.
+- **Write both positive and negative test cases:** Cover success, failure, and edge scenarios for robust coverage.
-- Keep tests fast and reliable; avoid unnecessary waits or dependencies.
+- **Keep tests fast and reliable; avoid unnecessary waits or dependencies:** Optimize for speed and stability, mock external services if needed.
-- Update the README if you add new features or change the test structure.
+- **Update the README if you add new features or change the test structure:** Keep documentation up to date for all contributors.

 For major changes, please open an issue first to discuss what you would like to change.